Skip to content

 so callers can remove it when the run completes.

-level: Minimum log level for this handler.
-Defaults to DEBUG so the
+Minimum log level for this handler.
+Default is ``"DEBUG"`` so the

 file captures everything.